socketry/localhost/README.md

 ### Chrome

-If you use this with a web server, when you open the site in Safari:
+If you use this with a web server, when you open the site in Chrome:

 ![Chrome](media/chrome.png)